kedebug/LispEx/README.md

 LispEx
 ======

-A Lisp dialect with concurrency features, written in Go.
+A dialect of Lisp extended to support for concurrent programming, written in Go.